 These are the only two dry bags I carry.
 Resist the temptation to pack your kit full of them, It’s a lot better space, weight and cost wise to put a black bin bag in your bag, or use carrier bags for side pouches.
 The reason I have these two, and in bright colours, is that they’re easy to find when I need something, and they keep things together.
 When I go to sleep, they’re next to my head.

 On that note, an inflatable pillow is a godsend for sleeping, much better than realising you forgot one and trying to sleep on a jacket.
 Don’t go for any self inflating, or foam pillows.
 An inflatable one is cheaper and packs down very very small.
 I carry a shemagh everywhere I travel because it has a lot of uses, and for camping, just to use as a pillow cover which makes it much warmer at night.
+It doubles a spare towel, cleaning cloth, sit mat and whatever else you need it for.
 I can also look much cooler in the safe zone afterwards.

 Last thing on the list, is a good torch.
 I have a small one that I picked up at the local supermarket, LED metal type, which came with a neck cord so in theory I can’t lose it.
 The other one I carry is a molle clip style torch, like this one.
 Which I can clip onto my bag so it stays in place while I’m doing stuff, or on my person if I need hands free.
 The one linked has a red filter, which is ideal if you don’t want to illuminate yourself too much and give your position away.